NelworksNelworks

 Season 3

-Okay, first stop: Osaka.
-Priority one: find the absolute best, life-changing bowl of ramen.
+Find the absolute best, life-changing bowl of ramen in Osaka.
 Make no mistakes.

 Ugh.
-The library.
 I don't want a card catalog.
 I want an answer.

 It... it answered before I finished asking.
 Is it one big AI brain, just... thinking about ramen all the time?